department-of-veterans-affairs/next-build/READMEs/testing.md

 4. `AxeBuilder` analyzes each page.
 5. If violations are found, they are pushed into an array with the URL and violations as keys.
-6. After all pages are scanned, the final results are written to a JSON file.
+6. If an error occurs, then catch it and log to a separate failed pages array.
+7. After all pages are scanned, the final results are written to a JSON file for pages scanned and failures.
 The root element is stripped to make merging the reports easier as well as adding a trailing comma.

 #### Local Testing